ayberkt/GF-summer-school/day-2/notes.md

           ```
 * _Exercise_: Write a grammar that generate the (non-context-free) language
   $a^nb^nc^n$, i.e., a language whose strins are the empty string.

+## Nonconcatenative morphology: Arabic

+* Words are data structures rather than strings!

+## Modular and scalable grammar writing